eigenhombre/sortest/README.md

 ## To Do

-Many, many things, including:
+Many things, in roughly the following order, including:

-1. Support for `unittest.TestCase` is extremely primitive so far, especially stacktraces.
-1. Allow command line options for verbosity, files/directories to exclude, and source code path.
+1. Allow command line option for source code path.
-1. Options are limited compared to Nose.
+1. Removing a test from the target codebase doesn't seem to stop it from being executed
+1. Improve support for `unittest.TestCase`s, which is extremely primitive so far, especially regarding stacktrace reporting.
 1. Code could stand some more comments and refactoring.
-1. Removing a test from the target codebase doesn't seem to stop it
+1. Options are limited compared to Nose (though I may keep it simpler than Nose and `unittest`).
+I am considering allowing plugins for:
+    - Global test setup (e.g. for a Django database harness)
+    - Test discovery
+    - Deciding test order
+    - Deciding stop criteria
+    - Deciding restart criteria

 ## Caveat

-This is VERY VERY alpha software.
+This is VERY alpha software.
 DON'T USE IT YET.
 I cannot be held liable for any missiles launched or life support systems crashed because you used this completely unsupported and brand-new software.

+In particular, be advised that ANY function named `test_*` in directories/files not explicitly excluded will be run.
+So rename those `test_launch_missiles`, `test_database_destroy` and `test_turn_off_life_support` functions.

 ## License